Gujarat: Traditional Crafts and Tribal Communities

 Arrive Mumbai 1125.
 Internal flight to Bhuj and transfer to Serena Beach Resort, Mandvi for two nights.
 Evening stroll along the beach.

 Morning: walk in Mandvi town including local market.
 Afternoon: Indo-Edwardian Vijay Vilas Palace.
-Optional camel ride along the beach.

 Transfer to the small tribal village of Hodka (Hindu village of traditional quiltmakers) for two nights at desert hotel of Shaam e Sarhad, staying in comfortable tents or beautiful bhunga (mud huts).